 Improved LUN management and configuration.
 The initial release of SCVMM 2008 supports only initiator-based connections to iSCSI targets.
 Hyper-V version 1.0 environments not only lack a cross-host locking mechanism for shared drives but also are limited to a single VM per LUN.
 This isn't a major problem in small environments, but it's an operational nightmare for large environments.

-With Hyper-V version 2.0 and SCVMM 2008 R2, you can create large LUNs containing more than one VM because of two new features: Cluster Shared Volumes and LUN-masking support.
+With Hyper-V version 2.0 and SCVMM 2008 R2, you can create large LUNs containing more than one VM because of two features: Cluster Shared Volumes and LUN-masking support.
 Masking enables a LUN to be available to some hosts and unavailable to others, ensuring that the right hosts see the right disk resources.

-- Cluster Shared Volumes is a new capability in Windows Failover Clustering.
+- Cluster Shared Volumes is a capability in Windows Failover Clustering.
 It creates shared ownership of specific files on a disk between all hosts in a Windows Cluster, whereas clusters in Hyper-V v1.0 were aware only of resource ownership bound by the disk itself.
 Cluster Shared Volumes enables hosts to share -- and therefore determine ownership of -- individual files on a disk resource.
-Cluster Shared Volumes has a certain elegance in that it isn't a new file system but instead a protocol layered on top of a standard New Technology File System (NTFS) that enables the sharing functionality on cluster disks.
+Cluster Shared Volumes has a certain elegance in that it isn't a file system but instead a protocol layered on top of a standard Technology File System (NTFS) that enables the sharing functionality on cluster disks.
 For more information check out this tip on Cluster Shared Volumes .

 Management enhancements.
 SCVMM 2008 R2 enables you to migrate VMs from one cluster to another within its interface.
 In addition, it can migrate VMs from single hosts to clusters for HA purposes.
 If you manage multiple clusters because of operational requirements or resource limitations, this feature facilitates the process of relocating VMs.